Nigeria Baba Ijebu Premier Lottery Review

 There is no answer as to whether prizes are paid out as a lump sum or whether winners have the option to select annuity payments over a number of years.
 Therefore, it’s pretty safe to assume that lump sum is the only option.

 While there has been some dispute between various websites online as to whether lottery winnings are taxed in Nigeria, we have found research that confirms that they are indeed taxed, at least as of recently.
 Unfortunately, we were unable to discover what percentage of the winnings are taken towards the tax payment.
 There are some estimations online that calculate the tax at between 15 and 20 per cent.

 HOW TO PLAY BABA IJEBU ONLINE

 Players living in Nigeria are able to purchase lottery tickets online or via a mobile app dedicated to the sale of Baba Ijebu lottery tickets.
-If, however, you are not a resident of Nigeria, you will not be able to purchase tickets online at all—even through any of the top online lottery sites.
+If, however, you are not a resident of Nigeria, you will not be able to purchase tickets online at all—even through the best lottery websites.

 BABA IJEBU LOTTERY (PREMIER LOTTERY)—IS IT WORTH PLAYING?

 The Baba Ijebu Lottery (Premier Lottery) places a great twist on normal lotteries in the sense that it not only allows you to choose between four unique game modes but also allows you to determine your own jackpot (based on your bet amount when buying a ticket).
 Add to this that the lottery is transparently run—which should help you trust it—and you are left with an overall dependable lottery that we cannot find much fault with.
 So, if you are in Nigeria, feel free to purchase a ticket and try your luck.
 If you are not in Nigeria—or are but would rather win much bigger jackpots—we recommend you check out other lotteries instead.